fehler/ddx/DDX-C2-Scratch.md

 By systematically analysing competitors’ products you’ll develop:

-+ an understanding of users’ goals, and the tasks and activities they use to achieve those goals.
++ an understanding of users’ goals, and the tasks and activities they use to achieve those goals;
 + an awareness of existing technical solutions to the problems you’re designing; and
 + an insight into existing business models within the market.